ubports/docs.ubports.com/humanguide/index.rst

 Human interface guidelines
 ==========================

-Ubuntu Touch follows a clean, beautiful and modern design but over all: convergent.
-We follow the basics of the Canonical design before they left the project.
+Ubuntu Touch follows a clean, beautiful, modern but (above all) convergent design.
+We start from the basics of the scheme developed by Canonical, before they left the project.

 .. toctree::
     :maxdepth: 1